Boogie (2009 film)

-Boogie (Boogie, el aceitoso) is a 2009 3D Argentinian adult-animated action-thriller black comedy film, based on the Argentine character Boogie, the oily by Roberto Fontanarrosa, and directed by Gustavo Cova.
+Boogie (Boogie, el aceitoso) is a 2009 Argentine adult animated action-thriller black comedy film, based on the Argentine character Boogie, the oily by Roberto Fontanarrosa, and directed by Gustavo Cova.
 The voices of main characters Boogie and Marcia were performed by Pablo Echarri and Nancy Dupláa.
-It was the first 3D animated movie made in Argentina and Latin America.
+It was the first 3D animated film made in Argentina and Latin America.

 Plot

 Boogie meets Marcia at a bar, the girlfriend of the mafia Boss Sonny Calabria, who asks him if he finds her attractive.
-Boogie points that she is fat in a very rude manner, and leaves.
+Boogie points that she is fat in a rude manner, and leaves.
 Some time later Calabria is sent to trial, threatened by the existence of a mysterious witness who could incriminate him.
 Calabria's people try to hire Boogie to kill that witness, but as he requests too much money they decide to hire Blackburn instead, a competitor killer.
 Angered by the situation, Boogie decides to kidnap the witness to force Calabria to pay him.
 The witness was Marcia, who had changed into a thin figure after Boogie's criticism, causing Calabria to leave her and get together with another fat woman, as he preferred fat women.
 Marcia falls in love with this seeming hero, despite his constant violence and lack of feelings, until she finds out his true plans.
 She tries to escape from him, but Boogie captures her back and negotiates giving her up to Calabria.

 However, after trading her in, Boogie starts feeling guilty, and decides to go back and rescue Marcia.
 He decides to bring her to the trial, that was waiting for her testimony, and crosses the country at high speed.
 During the trial, Calabria's lawyer tries to kill Marcia but Boogie shoots him instead.
 Sonny summons massive numbers of hit-men who have infiltrated in the scene, but Boogie starts to kill them all.
 Marcia, who had so far been reluctant to Boogie's violence, takes two of his guns and starts killing as well, and ends with killing Calabria for leaving her.
 Boogie sees Marcia, armed with guns and all covered with blood, and falls in love with her.

 Three months after the event, Marcia declares in a journal that she knows nothing from Boogie ever since, and has made out her mind that probably that was for the best, and starts thinking that Boogie might be in a war zone doing what he does best.
-Later on, we can see Boogie in a battlefield site as a mercenary, just to watch him pointing his M16 Service Rifle right at the camera to say "There's some for you too".
+Later on, Boogie is in a battlefield site as a mercenary, and points own M16 Service Rifle right at the camera to say "There's some for you too".